 The Mobility Tool website can be translated to many languages.
 Languages available to you can be seen on the upper right corner drop–down list.

-The languages are described in the following convention: "BE3 – English (EN)", where BE3 is the National Agency code and English (EN) is the language available for that agency.
+The list of available languages is using the following naming convention: "FR1 – English (EN)", where “FR1” is the National Agency code, in this case French agency “Agence Europe Education Formation France”, and “English (EN)” is the language available for that agency.
+English is by default available to all Agencies.
+Some Agencies offer more than one language beside English, i.e. French for French speaking countries, Spanish for Spain, Polish for Poland, etc. There are default languages for Agencies.

-Please note that only these languages available to the agencies are available to the beneficiary users.
 For example, French agency will only have French language listed while Swiss Agency will have German, French and Italian languages available.
-English language is available by default to all agencies and users.